 RFI responses were accepted for about 13 weeks from the delivery of the RFI.
 The project team offered technical assistance for utilities seeking help completing the data request through teleconferences, individual phone calls, and e-mail correspondence.
 Non-disclosure agreements were offered to utilities who requested to protect confidential data.
+Complete cost of service data sets were unavailable from many utilities, leading to small sample sizes in certain utility classes.
+In the case of the Cooperatives, Midwest Energy was the only Coop able to provide all necessary components to analyze cost of service within the time frame necessary for the project team to model.
 Where insufficient data was gathered, the project team took the appropriate approach to fill information gaps with other data provided through the RFI or with data found through independent research.